 [PDF Version]

-How much does it cost to move a container?
+How much does it cost to hire a shipping container?

 Shipping a 20 ft container can range from $2,800 to $15,600 depending on destination.
 Rates may change based on global shipping conditions, volume, doute and shipping methods.
 Expect to pay between $1,865 and $23,415 for a 40ft container. in 2026 —from base unit prices to delivery, site prep, and hidden fees you shouldn't overlook.
 What are SOC Containers?
 Key for Freight Forwarders & Carriers What are SOC Containers?
 A strategic advantage for freight. .
 For example, a price for a new (one-trip) 20ft shipping container is somewhere between $1,000 and $3,500.
 At Conexwest, we offer shipping container delivery with our specialized truck fleet designed for container transport.
 Our team has analyzed current market data and talked with industry experts to provide. .